Singularitty/sPLash/README.md

 		- ast_nodes.py:  Absract Syntax Tree Definition and JSON Representation
 		- ast_transformer.py: Absract Syntax Tree Definition and Representation
 		- sPLash.lark: sPLash lark grammar file
+	- typechecker: Contains the source code for the typechecker and type definition classes
+		- typechecker: Type Checker implementation
+		- types: Type Classes defined
 - tests: Tests for the compiler
-	- negative: Programs with incorrect syntax
+	- negative: Contains 20 programs with incorrect syntax and 20 programs with incorrect semantics.
+They are denoted by a prefix "parser" or "typechecker" depending on which error they contain.
-	- positive: Interesting programs with correct syntax
+	- positive: Interesting programs with correct syntax and semantics

 ### How to run